nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 In this post we will try to setup a local ftp server using IIS or Filezilla server and ftp client using WinSCP

-## Setup FTP server using IIS in windows server
+## Setup FTP server using IIS in windows
 ### Enable IIS ftp server feature
 * In windows search for "Turn Windows features On or Off"
 * Under the "Internet Information Services" section, make sure that "FTP Service" and "IIS Management Console" are enabled